retgits/acme-serverless-payment/README.md

 config:
   aws:region: us-west-2 ## The region you want to deploy to awsconfig:lambda:
-    type: sqs ## The event source you want to use (either sqs or eventbridge)
     bucket: mybucket ## The bucket in which you want to store the Lambda code
     responsequeue: ## The ARN of the Payment Response SQS queue (which you can create using the Pulumi deployment in the acme-serverless repo)
     requestqueue: ## The ARN of the Payment Request SQS queue (which you can create using the Pulumi deployment in the acme-serverless repo)
-    eventbus: ## The name of the EventBridge custom event bus (which you can create using the scripts in the acme-serverless repo)
     region: us-west-2 ## The region you want to deploy to
     sentrydsn: ## The DSN to connect to Sentry awsconfig:tags: